gramps-project/gramps-web-docs/docs/en/install_setup/chat.md

 # Setting up AI chat

 !!! info
     AI chat requires Gramps Web API version 2.5.0 or higher.
+Version 3.6.0 introduced tool calling capabilities for more intelligent interactions.

-Gramps Web API supports asking questions about the genealogical database using large language models (LLM) via a technique called retrieval-augmented generation (RAG).
+Gramps Web API supports asking questions about the genealogical database using large language models (LLM) via a technique called retrieval-augmented generation (RAG) combined with tool calling.

+## How it works

+The AI assistant uses two complementary approaches:
-RAG works as follows.
-First, a *vector embedding model* is used to create an index of all objects in the Gramps database in the form of numerical vectors that encode the objects' meaning.
-This process is similar to the creation of the full-text search index, but more computationally expensive.

-Next, when a user asks a question via the chat endpoint, that question is converted to a vector as well, by the same embedding model,  and compared the objects in the Gramps database.
-This *semantic search* will return objects in the database that are most semantically similar to the question.
+**Retrieval-Augmented Generation (RAG)**: A *vector embedding model* creates an index of all objects in the Gramps database in the form of numerical vectors that encode the objects' meaning.
+When a user asks a question, that question is converted to a vector as well, and compared to the objects in the database.
+This *semantic search* returns objects that are most semantically similar to the question.

-In the final step, the question and the retrieved objects are sent to an LLM to formulate an answer based on the provided information.
-In this way, the chatbot has access to detailed information about the contents of the genealogical database instead of relying solely on pre-existing knowledge.
+**Tool Calling (v3.6.0+)**: The AI assistant can now use specialized tools to query your genealogy data directly.
+These tools allow the assistant to search the database, filter people/events/families/places by specific criteria, calculate relationships between individuals, and retrieve detailed object information.
+This makes the assistant much more capable of answering complex genealogical questions accurately.

 To enable the chat endpoint in Gramps Web API, three steps are necessary: